Dinesh-thiruma/RecycleHub/README.md

 Helps make recycling easier (and more fun) by using a neural network to detect what type of trash a user takes an image of.
 Also gives an estimated dollar amount that the user could recieve for recycling the item and points the user to a nearby recycling plant.

+# Installation

+1. Clone the repository with `git clone https://github.com/adithyachan/RecycleHub.git`

+2. Navigate to `RecycleHub/` and install the necesary libraries with `pod install`

+3. Open `RecycleHub.xcworkspace` with xCode, select the iPhone 11 pro max emulator and run the app.

 # Dependencies

 For recycle_net.py: